“How do I clean my hummingbird feeders?”

 With a bottle feeder, there are typically more parts to take apart and clean.
 Also, you have to make sure that you have a brush that can reach up inside the bottle.

 Even though dish feeders are easier to clean than bottle feeders, don’t avoid bottle feeders.
 I think they look more beautiful in my yard, and it seems that my hummingbirds may prefer them a little better.

 But there is one type of bottle feeder that I complete avoid:

 Look at the feeder above.
 Specifically, look at the tiny opening of the feeding reservoir!
 Just think how hard it would be to fit a brush inside to clean the inside surface properly.
 It’s sort of like trying to clean the inside of a soda bottle, which would be impossible.
 Even though these feeders look beautiful, you are asking for bacteria and mold problems.

 Is your feeder dishwasher safe?

-If your hummingbird feeder is dishwasher safe, then you have an effortless way to clean and disinfectant.
+If your hummingbird feeder is dishwasher safe, then you have an effortless way to clean and disinfect it.
 Just throw it inside the dishwasher and turn it on!

 Please know yourself.
-If you are dedicated to cleaning your feeders consistently, then I hope this guide was helpful, and you enjoy feeding hummingbirds.
+If you are dedicated to cleaning your feeders consistently, then I hope this guide was helpful, and that you keep enjoy feeding hummingbirds.

 But if after reading today, you know that you won’t be able to keep up with the cleaning schedule, please know there are other ways to attract hummingbirds.